openvinotoolkit/openvino/tools/benchmark_tool/README.md

 #### Throughput
 Throughput is the amount of data an inferencing pipeline can process at once, and it is usually measured in frames per second (FPS) or inferences per second.
 In applications where large amounts of data needs to be inferenced simultaneously (such as multi-camera video streams), high throughput is needed.
 To achieve high throughput, the runtime focuses on fully saturating the device with enough data to process.
 It utilizes as much memory and as many parallel streams as possible to maximize the amount of data that can be processed simultaneously.

-When benchmark_app is run with `-hint throughput`, it automatically sets the inference batch size to fill up all the memory available.
-It also maximizes the number of parallel inference requests to utilize all the threads available on the device.
+When benchmark_app is run with `-hint throughput`, it maximizes the number of parallel inference requests to utilize all the threads available on the device.
+On GPU, it automatically sets the inference batch size to fill up the GPU memory available.

 For more information on performance hints, see the [High-level Performance Hints](../../docs/OV_Runtime_UG/performance_hints.md) page.
 For more details on optimal runtime configurations and how they are automatically determined using performance hints, see [Runtime Inference Optimizations](../../docs/optimization_guide/dldt_deployment_optimization_guide.md).